CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> loopback ip

-IP addresses associated with the VRF's loopback interface.
+The IP address associated with the loopback interface on this VRF.
+You can specify more than one IP address.

 ### Usage